asdf-format/asdf/docs/asdf/features.rst

 * ASDF file format version
 * Individual tag and schema versions

+A detailed discussion of tag and schema versions from a user perspective can be found in :ref:`custom_type_versions`.

 ASDF is designed to serve as an archival format.